DanPerovich/wiremockcloud-record-mtls-demo/DEMO-INSTRUCTIONS.md

 3. **Monitor Recording**: Watch the WireMock CLI output for recorded interactions

+4. **Stop Recorder**: Stop the recorder by hitting enter in the appropriate terminal and following prompts to upload the recording to an existing Mock API or to a new one.

 ### Step 5: Review Recorded Stubs in WireMock Cloud

 1. **Access WireMock Cloud**: Go to [WireMock Cloud](https://app.wiremock.cloud)